martinboers/plcnext-book/src/ch08-00-extension-processes.md

 You have already seen how to read and write GDS variable data using RSC services, and RSC services can also be used to (indirectly) access PLC I/O from any process running outside the PLCnext runtime.
 However, as discussed previously, RSC services are only suitable for non-real time applications, like ACF components.
 This solution may be fine for any extension process that does not require deterministic I/O access.

 For more demanding applications, the PLCnext runtime provides a mechanism for extension processes to read and write PLC I/O in a deterministic way.
-This deterministic access to PLC I/O makes extension processes ideally suited to third-party runtimes like [Codesys][codesys], [Four-Zero][four-zero] and [4diac][4diac].
+This deterministic access to PLC I/O makes extension processes ideally suited to third-party runtimes like [Codesys][codesys], [UAO Runtime][uao] and [4diac][4diac].
 In this case the solution involves the use of an ANSI-C interface.
 This type of solution is described in detail in the [Sample Runtime tutorial][sample-runtime] on Github.

 <!--
 TODO: